ros2/design/articles/cross_compilation_build_tools_design.md

 The ROS 2 base images are variants of [sysroot/Dockerfile_ubuntu_arm](https://github.com/ros2/cross_compile/blob/master/sysroot/Dockerfile_ubuntu_arm) from ros2/cross_compile.
-OSRF would publish base ROS 2 images with ROS 2 prebuilt, that should be used for cros compiling workspaces with user packages.
+OSRF would publish base ROS 2 images with ROS 2 prebuilt, that should be used for cross compiling workspaces with user packages.
 OSRF would also publish other base ROS 2 images with the system setup and basic tools for building ROS 2 preinstalled, that should be used for building ROS 2 from source.